Bira/octopus-carnival/_drafts/guns-of-wolfenstein-03.md

 between the start of gameplay and the moment when you first grab an enemy weapon.

-#### Machine Pistol Model 1961

-Used extensively by enemies in The New Colossus, this SMG fires a low-caliber round from a 45-round magazine.
-It has a retractable wire stock and a distinctive barrel jacket.
-If fired one-handed with the stock folded: ST 11, Rcl 3.

-The _MP-61S_ has an integral cinematic suppressor that works like the pistol's, but only RoF 8.

-Both models can take a 90-round drum: -1 to Bulk, Shots 90+1(3), weight becomes 3.55/0.85kg.
-Both can also fire API ammo: Dam 3d(2) pi- inc.

 #### Assault Rifle Model 1960

 An evolution of the 1946 model, it's lighter and uses a double-stacked 45 round